Is Permanent Makeup Really Permanent?

 Clients who research beforehand and come to their permanent makeup consultation informed experience better communication, more confidence, and more realistic expectations — leading to better outcomes.

-Permanent makeup is long-lasting, but it is not forever.
+Permanent makeup is long-lasting, but it isn't forever—and that's often a good thing.

 Comments